Autism & Role-Playing Games

 I'm amazed by the number of views and likes for this Topic.
 It seems like the association between Role-playing Games and Autism is also observed by others, especially those on the spectrum.
 I'm trying to compile the most valid responses as other places tend to loose it all to whimsical Posts.
 Here is also the latest from the current researcher:

 Mark: Don't have experience with [the play by post style], but Role-playing Games cured my OCD.
 Also helped a friend who suffered from depression.

-We rest Autism & RolePlaying Games to share correct from yesteryear:
+We rest Autism & RolePlaying Games to share educational moment from one historian to you:

-Today is: 15th December (GMT), in history on the 15th of December, 1941 AD the following event happened:
+Today is: 20th March (GMT), in history on the 20th of March, 1813 AD the following birth happened:

 Matthias Keller: Ulm, Germany -- Hymm writer (O Farther un High)